Church of the Blessed Sacrament - New York City (Photo: John Rust)

 As the upper west side grew as a residential district, the old Blessed Sacrament church, which held 800 people, proved inadequate.
 Father Taylor, who was named a monsignor in February 1914, died in August 1914 at age 61 after serving as Blessed Sacrament’s pastor for 27 years.
 Reverend Thomas F. Myhan succeeded Monsignor Taylor as Blessed Sacrament’s second pastor.
 Father Myhan almost immediately undertook the building of a new church and school.
 Gustave E. Steinbach, a 37-year-old graduate of Columbia University School of Architecture, was chosen as the architect for the new church and school.
 In designing Blessed Sacrament, Steinback was inspired by Sainte Chapelle in Paris, a small gothic chapel built by Louis IX in the 1240s to house relics from the Holy Land.
 Plans had been drawn and virtually completed when Father Myhan died suddenly on October 8, 1916 at age 52 after serving as pastor for only two years.
 His successor, Monsignor William J. Guinan, at once took steps to bring Father Myhan’s plans to fruition.
 The old Blessed Sacrament church was torn down in 1917.
 That same year, the cornerstones of the new church and school were laid.
 On September 8, 1919, the new school on 70th Street, behind the present church, was opened.
 The following Christmas, just 32 years after the original church was opened, Monsignor Guinan celebrated the first Mass in the current Church of the Blessed Sacrament.

-Organ Console at Church of the Blessed Sacrament - New York City (Photo: John Rust)
+Rebuilt Casavant Frères organ console at the Church of the Blessed Sacrament - New York City (photo: John Rust)

 Casavant Frères, Limitée